 After the Tang Dynasty fell in 907, Chang'an fell into decline.
 It remained a regional capital.

 Xi'an is now a place of industry and commerce.
-The provincial capital of Shaanxi, which is rich in natural resources like coal and oil, Xi 'an produces much of China's energy but is sadly quite polluted and this can certainly affect your enjoyment of the city when visiting.
+The provincial capital of Shaanxi, which is rich in natural resources like coal and oil, Xi'an produces much of China's energy.
+Because of this the city is is sadly quite polluted, which can certainly affect your enjoyment of the city when visiting.
 However, there is quite a lot to see and do in Xi'an, so it's definitely worth considering.

 The largest tourist destination draw is to the astounding Tomb of Emperor Qin and the Army of the Terracotta Warriors.
 This site is about an hour (depending on traffic) outside of downtown Xi'an and takes a few hours to visit.